 Cats are a popular pet for many reasons.
 They offer companionship and affection without asking for much in return.
-But they do have needs which are important to understand before deciding to bring a cat into the home.
+But they do have needs that are important to understand before deciding to bring a cat into the home.

 It is apparent that many cat owners still think it is normal for a pet cat to live its life outside.
 This isn’t much of a life for a cat and isn’t a socially responsible thing to do.
 Firstly, how do your neighbours feel about your cat roaming into their garden?
 Outdoor cats pose a risk to wildlife; even a well-fed cat will still hunt.
 Your cat is also at risk himself; there are cars, dogs, and other cats.
 He runs the risk of bite wounds from fighting other cats and possibly catching FIV or FeLV as a result.

 If you must let your cat roam, it is recommended you do so during the daylight hours, and bring your cat inside from dusk to dawn, when the native wildlife is at its most vulnerable.
 But bear in mind, if you have a white-nosed cat, it is at greatest danger of exposure to the sun during daylight hours.
 If your cat is outdoors, ensure you provide adequate shelter from rain, wind and the sun.

 Food and water are basic requirements essential to life and is your responsibility to ensure it is fed a good quality balanced diet made for cats and is given fresh, clean water daily.
 Kittens have different nutritional demands to adult and senior cats; we recommend that you feed the appropriate food for your cat’s age.

 Cats are clean by nature, and generally, if they are provided with a litter tray, they will use it.
 It is up to you to ensure that solids are removed daily and the litter changed frequently.
 As a rule of thumb, have one tray per cat, plus one extra.